Compounding: Responses to incidents

-Drug testing and reporting of incidents

 Poor practices on the part of drug compounders can result in contamination of products, or products that do not meet their stated strength, purity, or quality.
 Unless a complaint is filed or a patient is harmed, drugs made by compounders are seldom tested.
-In Texas, one of only two states that does random testing, significant problems have been found.
-Random tests by the state's pharmacy board over the last several years have found that as many as one in four compounded drugs was either too weak or too strong.
-In Missouri, the only other state that does testing, potency varied by as much as 300 percent.

-In 2002, the Food and Drug Administration, concerned about the rising number of accidents related to compounded medications, identified "red flag" factors and issued a guide devoted to human pharmacy compounding, These factors include instances where pharmacists are:
+In 2002, the Food and Drug Administration, concerned about the rising number of accidents related to compounded medications, identified "red flag" factors and issued a guide devoted to human pharmacy compounding.